 At this current moment in time, the only method available to effectively treat ureaplasma is prescription medication.
 A simple course of antibiotics can be used to successfully treat this condition.

-If you are unsure which treatment to go for, that's absolutely fine; begin a consultation and our doctor will recommend the best antibiotics for you.
+If you are unsure which treatment to go for, that's absolutely fine; begin a consultation and our partner doctor will recommend the best antibiotics for you.
 This whole process takes around ten minutes and you can receive your order the same day or next day.

 Even if your symptoms disappear before you finish your course of antibiotics, you should always ensure you take the full course, to prevent the infection from returning.